 • Joel and Michelle Levey were honored by the Institute of Noetic Sciences–for whom they have participated in numerous research colloquiums–as leading contemporary “teachers of transformation.”
 Their pioneering work in the emerging field of Collective Wisdom and Intelligence began in the ‘70s and they have designed and facilitated extensive successful programs on collective and intuitive intelligence for leading businesses and the military.
 They have also served as personal advisors for many senior business leaders, coaches for Olympic Gold Medallist and record holding World-Class Athletes, and are cofounders of SportsMind, Inc. which was one of the world’s most respected global training and consulting firms during the 80’s.
 They have worked closely with senior leaders, staff, and members of the Washington Athletic Club, one of the premier city clubs in the world, to develop a culture based on mind-fitness, extraordinary health and performance.

-• The Leveys’ published works have been translated into 9 languages and include: Living in Balance: A Mindful Guide for Thriving in a Complex World; Mindfulness, Meditation, and Mind Fitness; Wisdom at Work: A Treasury of Tools for Cultivating Clarity, Kindness, & Resilience; Corporate Culture & Organizational Health: A Critical Analysis of How Workplace Culture Influences Business Success; The VUCA Savvy Leader: Developing Personal and Organizational Capacity to Thrive in Complex Times; Luminous Mind: Meditation and Mind Fitness; A Moment to Relax; The Fine Arts of Relaxation, Concentration, and Meditation: Ancient Skills for Modern Minds; and Simple Meditation & Relaxation.
+• The Leveys’ published works have been translated into 9 languages and include: Living in Balance: A Mindful Guide for Thriving in a Complex World (Winner of the Nautilus Book Award); Mindfulness, Meditation, and Mind Fitness; Wisdom at Work: A Treasury of Tools for Cultivating Clarity, Kindness, & Resilience; Corporate Culture & Organizational Health: A Critical Analysis of How Workplace Culture Influences Business Success; The VUCA Savvy Leader: Developing Personal and Organizational Capacity to Thrive in Complex Times; Luminous Mind: Meditation and Mind Fitness; A Moment to Relax; The Fine Arts of Relaxation, Concentration, and Meditation: Ancient Skills for Modern Minds; and Simple Meditation & Relaxation.
 They have contributed chapters or interviews to many anthologies including: Be the Change; Voices on the Threshold of Tomorrow; Learning Organizations; Intuition at Work; Community Building in Business; Rediscovering the Soul in Business; and The New Bottom Line.

 • The Leveys have a base in Seattle as well as Hawaii where they steward the beautiful Kohala Sanctuary, a permaculture style organic farm and gathering place in Hawi, North Kohala on the northern tip of the Island of Hawaii ~ the “Healing Island”. ( Click for a Virtual Tour )